-SUMMER IS COMING!
+SUMMER IS HERE!
 While this means lots of beach days and warmer temperature for us (humans), it means more panting and possible heat stroke for our Frenchies!
 It’s common knowledge that dogs hate heat generally (with their furs and all, they do not have sweat glands); but for bulldogs, it is on a different level.
-So while we get tanned, we must not forget that French bulldog overheating could pose as a challenge.
-As if that is not enough, there is the need to take proper care of our lawns which will mean using chemicals that may be harmful to our Frenchies; does this mean we cannot have fun with our Frenchies this summer?
-Of course not!
+So while we get tanned, we must not forget that French bulldog overheating could pose a great challenge.
+Does this mean we cannot have fun with our Frenchies this summer?
+Of course NOT!
 We have got a few tips to help you keep your Frenchie cool and prevent French Bulldog overheating this summer.

 Here’s how you can prevent your French Bulldog from Overheating

-Now, you don’t want to lose your sweet Frenchie to the heat, do you?
-There’re a number of things you can do to prevent this.
-Without doubt, theseare duck soup to some of you, but for the general safety of French bulldogs worldwide, please, follow these tips:
+Without doubt, these are duck soup to some of you, but for the general safety of French bulldogs worldwide, please, follow these tips:

 - Naturally, Frenchies fair better in mild, cooler climates.
 Do not leave your Frenchie in your car, no matter what!.
 It’s so serious even if you just need to step out to read a billboard, take your Frenchie with you.

 - If you want your French bulldog to survive the summer and make it to the next season, ensure a steady supply of cool/tepid water to your Frenchie.